 From the beginning of the Financial Crisis in early-2008 interest rates trended generally lower until the middle of 2012 but then became more volatile and entered a protracted period of fairly wide oscillation.
 The peak rates of this period were reached in very late-2018 but then fell sharply.
 The ten-year U.S. bond yield declined to as low as about 1.43% in the summer of 2019.
 The rate then rose modestly for a few months.
-Very recently, the ten-year yield again fell steeply in the wake of the outbreak of the SARS-CoV-2 pandemic.
-The ten-year yield rate as of the effective date of this appraisal was just 0.64%.
+More recently, the ten-year yield again fell steeply in the wake of the outbreak of the pandemic.
+The ten-year yield rate has risen a bit very recently in the wake of the news of successful Phase 3 vaccine trials.
+As of the effective date of this appraisal the rate stood at 0.906%.